'Obamacare' grace period after 31 March deadline

 Health officials did not specify how long the grace period would last.

-The White House is racing to meet a goal of getting six million people signed up through new online markets.'Surge in demand'
+The White House is racing to meet a goal of getting six million people signed up through new online markets.

 Five million people have already enrolled for premiums under the law, which is known as Obamacare.

 The healthcare.gov website - which has been overhauled since its disastrous launch last October - saw more than one million visitors on Monday.